rchampieux/diy-documentation/docs/wikipedia.md

 ## What to keep in mind
  - As an online collaborative encyclopedia, Wikipedia’s unprotected pages may be edited by anyone, including unregistered users.
-While Wikipedia has guidelines for using and referencing sources, the anonymous nature of its editorial process has inspired numerous researchers to question the [motivations](https://www.sciencedirect.com/science/article/pii/S0747563210000877) and biases of content contributors.
+While Wikipedia has guidelines for using and referencing sources, the anonymous nature of its editorial process has inspired numerous researchers to question the [motivations](https://www.sciencedirect.com/science/article/pii/S0747563210000877) and biases of content contributors.  <br>
  - The content of Wikipedia knowledge bases differs for each language.
-For example, the content of the Spanish language Wikipedia knowledge base is different from the Korean language knowledge base.
+For example, the content of the Spanish language Wikipedia knowledge base is different from the Korean language knowledge base.  <br>
  - Wikipedia mentions may not indicate a positive review/appraisal of the scholarly output.
-Counts do not reflect whether the mention was positive, negative, or neutral.
+Counts do not reflect whether the mention was positive, negative, or neutral.  <br>
  - Raw Wikipedia citation counts should not be interpreted as a direct measure of quality or impact.
-Rather, citation counts should always be considered in light of their individual contexts, which may or may not be positive or appropriate.
+Rather, citation counts should always be considered in light of their individual contexts, which may or may not be positive or appropriate.  <br>
  - The tracking method is specific to the metric source provider.
-Altmetric tracks and calculates Wikipedia citations via identifiers and titles that appear in valid citations across the English, Finnish, and Swedish-language Wikipedias, whereas PlumX mines the full text entry of all Wikipedia pages for DOIs, PMIDs, and URLs.
+Altmetric tracks and calculates Wikipedia citations via identifiers and titles that appear in valid citations across the English, Finnish, and Swedish-language Wikipedias, whereas PlumX mines the full text entry of all Wikipedia pages for DOIs, PMIDs, and URLs. <br>
  - Wikipedia citations and other altmetrics have been shown to diverge from expert reviewers’ evaluation scores in the REF 2014.
 Additionally, [research suggests that Wikipedia’s coverage of the published literature is relatively narrow](https://arxiv.org/abs/1203.4745).
-[One study showed that only 5% of biomedical articles have been cited on Wikipedia](https://doi.org/10.1002/asi.23694).
+[One study showed that only 5% of biomedical articles have been cited on Wikipedia](https://doi.org/10.1002/asi.23694). <br>

 ## Learn more